Home » Water Quality » Contaminants » 7 Reasons for Yellow Toilet Water & Effective Solutions

 Stagnant Water in Toilet Bowl

-Alternatively, hire a local property manager to manage your house when you’re away.
-They regularly inspect and maintain your property.
+Alternatively, you can hire a local property manager to manage your house while you’re away.

 7. Water Softener Salt Leaving Residue in Water

-While the yellow stain may eventually go away without intervention, it’s best to avoid the problem altogether by using a different type of water softener salt or switching to a salt-free water softener if the issue persists.
+While the yellow stain may eventually go away without intervention, it might be best to try using a different type of water softener salt.
+If the issue persists, you may need to switch to a salt-free water softener.

-Asides the salt, another problematic aspect of a water softener that can cause your toilet water to turn yellow is if you recently installed a new water softener resin.
-This isn’t a serious problem and the yellow water should return to normal after a couple of regenerations, however, it may persist for longer if the resin is of poor quality or is solvent-free.
-So, it’s important to use a high-quality resin in your water softener.
+The same applies to water softener resin.
+While this isn’t typically a serious problem and the yellow water should return to normal after a couple of regenerations, if the resin is of poor quality or solvent-free, the problem might persist.
+That’s why we recommend only using high-quality resin in your water softener.

 We HATE spam.
 Your e-mail will never sold or shared!